Updated June 7, 2020.

 10. Professional and License Fees: $1,500 to $10,000

 - These costs cover legal and accounting fees, and various licenses and permits like occupancy and business licenses.
 If you are (with the franchisor’s approval) negotiating the purchase or lease of the Shop premises, you should expect to pay approximately $7,000 for legal advice and services you may need in connection with negotiating the purchase or lease of the Shop premises.

 - This does not include legal fees for services provided in conjunction with processing and preparing necessary immigration documentation for non-U.S. citizens.

 11. Development Assistance Fees: $5,000 to $25,000

-- These costs are applicable if you are developing and will own or lease the property upon which the Shop premises is located.
+- These costs are only applicable to newly-constructed Shops.
 Tim Hortons may provide management and assistance through the site development process for which it may charge you a Development Assistance Fee.

 - The extent of services Tim Hortons will provide and the amount of the Development Assistance Fee you will pay depends on the type of service provided and the amount of time spent on the project.

 12. Insurance: $2,500 to $21,500

 - This estimate is for the first year’s premium.

 - If you lease or sublease your Shop premises from Tim Hortons or one of its affiliates, you may be required to pay these insurance expenses to it (i.e. Tim Hortons or one of its affiliates), and it will remit these payments to the insurer or landlord.

 - If you own or lease the Shop premises from a third party, you must pay these expenses directly to the insurer or landlord pursuant to your lease.

 13. Initial Advertising and Promotion: $3,000 to $5,000